-Employees shall not utilize cell phones for personal means during work hours, either in the school or on the school grounds during recess periods.
+Employees shall not utilize cell phones for personal me ans during work hours, either in the school or on the school grounds during recess periods.
 Employees are free to use their cell phones for personal means during break and lunch periods.
-In the event of a personal emergency, an employee may wear a cell phone discreetly and set to silent mode provided the employee obtains the approval of the Executive Director in advance of doing so.
+In the event of a personal emergency, an employee may wear a cell pho ne discreetly and set to silent mode provided the employee obtains the approval of the Executive Director in advance of doing so.

 Personal cell phones may be used to document child observations through written notes, photos, and videos and then uploaded to the school's assessment program, Teaching Strategies Gold.
-In recognition of cell phone use for school purposes, DELC offers a \$50 per month cell phone reimbursement credit to all employees.
+Personal cell phones are also used to upload student information into the Brightwheel app.
+In recognition of cell phone use for school purposes, DELC offers a \$50 per month cell phone reimbursem ent credit to all full time employees.